 Banks have also been forced through regulations to increase their capital reserve buffers, and so should able to withstand a small correction in house prices.
 However, should a correction turn into a crash, then there are very few policy tools remaining for the Bank of England (BoE) to use.

-Interest rates are already at historic lows, at 0.50 per cent, with attention centred on when they will rise.
+Interest rates are already at historic lows, at 0.50%, with attention centred on when they will rise.
 And of course the health of the property market is heavily influenced by rates.
 The timing of rises may be critical.

 The sharp decline in economic growth for the UK in the first quarter year forced the Bank to cancel what was seen as a near certain rate hike in May.

-During March, money markets had priced in a 100 per cent chance of a hike in May, only for the probability to collapse following the GDP report in April that revealed the effects of the “Beast from the East” storms that hit northern Europe.
+During March, money markets had priced in a 100% chance of a hike in May, only for the probability to collapse following the GDP report in April that revealed the effects of the “Beast from the East” storms that hit northern Europe.
 The shift in sentiment is shown in the chart below.

 Implied probability of a BoE rate hike in May 2018 (%)

 Source: Bloomberg, Schroders Economics Group.
 1 May 2018.

 Regular followers of our output will be aware that we disagreed with the market and left our forecast unchanged in the last quarter, which proved to be the correct call.

 The next BoE Inflation Report is due in August, which provides the Bank another opportunity to raise interest rates.